Home » Water Quality » Tap Water » Is San Jose Tap Water Safe To Drink In 2022?

 by Scott Winfield

-San Jose natives might be wondering if it is safe to drink water right from their faucet.
-Generally, it is perfectly safe to drink tap water in San Jose in 2022.
+San Jose natives might be wondering if it’s safe to drink water right from their faucets, and the answer is yes, San Jose’s tap water is safe to drink in 2023.

 Several different contaminants and minerals are present in San Jose’s drinking water, including the following substances: